cncf/tag-env-sustainability/documentation/WhitePapers/SustainabilityUseCasesAndLandscape2023.md

 This captures the known and ongoing sustainability efforts within the cloud native landscape as well as identifies challenge areas.

 All relevant wordings can be found explained here in the [glossary](https://tag-env-sustainability.cncf.io/glossary/).
+If you are missing something, feel free to submit a PR to include it.

 ## Summary